Read time: 9 minutes

 Primary keyword focus:

-How to use them: Pair a primary keyword + context cue (industry, region, platform).
+How to use them: Build headlines, subject lines and H1s around one primary keyword + one context cue (industry, cloud model, region).

 Recommended plays: